 was estimated to be $XX billion in 2015.
 The global market for process oils is estimated to grow at a CAGR of XX% and is forecast to reach $XX billion by 2021.
 APAC and North America alone are estimated to occupy a share of more than XX% during 2016-2021.

 Asia-Pacific (APAC) is the leading market for process oil followed by North America.
 Asia-Pacific (APAC) region is forecast to have highest growth in the next few years due to growing adoption of process oil.
 APAC process oil market accounts to XX% of the global market for process oil.
-Some of the leading players in this market are:
+Sample Companies Profiled in this Report are:

 - Royal Dutch Shell plc (The Netherlands)